-The Authority approved the early retirement / voluntary redundancy (ER/VR) of a number of employees in 2011/12, incurring liabilities of £348K (£814K in 2010/11) in respect of redundancy costs.
-Of this total, £140K was paid to two members of Management Team, in the form of compensation for loss of office (redundancy) as disclosed in Note 32.
-The remaining £208K was paid to 12 officers from 6 different services whose applications for ER/VR were approved as part of the council's overall review of services.
+The Authority approved the early retirement / voluntary redundancy (ER/VR) of a number of employees in 2012/13, incurring liabilities of £120K (£348K in 2011/12) in respect of redundancy costs.
+This was paid to 6 officers from 3 different services whose applications for ER/VR were approved as part of the Council's overall review of services.